This post may contain affiliate links. Please read our privacy policy.

 FAQs

-Well, you can call them bubble waffles for sure, but they also are referred to in Cantonese as gai daan jai (雞蛋仔).
+Well, you can call them bubble waffles for sure, but they are also referred to in Cantonese as gai daan jai (雞蛋仔).
 In English, they also sometimes get called Egg Puffs or Puffles, or sometimes eggette, pancake balls, pancake waffles, egglet, and puffle.
 In New York City and other cities with robust Chinatowns, they might be called Hong Kong cakes.

 Bubble waffles are a widely popular form of street food in Hong Kong.
 That’s why they’re also sometimes called Hong Kong waffles!